skyscrapers/documentation/kubernetes/flux.md

 ## Example Configuration

-This section provides shows some examples of the configuration files used to manage Flux resources.
+This section provides some examples of the configuration files used to manage Flux resources.
 A for more in depth explanation of the configuration files, please refer to the [Flux documentation](https://fluxcd.io/docs/) or reach out to us.

 ### kustomization.yaml